Sure, Vegas has Usher and Dion and, eventually, Sting.

 Alas, I cannot rank the Lumberjack Feud because it is not a dinner theater.

-You can, however, go next door to Calhoun’s and have a nice meal afterwards as you watch the participants of the Lumberjack Adventure Park ride the Timber Tower.
+You can, however, go next door to Calhoun’s and have a nice meal afterward as you watch the participants of the Lumberjack Adventure Park ride the Timber Tower.

 Honorable Mention: Biblical Times Dinner Theater